Is your website not converting sales? Then it’s time for a website audit / conversions audit to change your conversion rate optimization strategy.

-As mentioned above, it is important to remove URLs from Google search and from the blog’s sitemap when they are of little value to the content strategy.
+As mentioned above, it is important to remove URLs from Google search and from the blog’s sitemap when they are of little value to our conversion rate optimization strategy.

 What we have accomplished so far is this:

-- · We’ve generating a list of URLs
+- · We’ve generated a list of URLs

 - · We’ve rated each URL based on its value